mikehuntemann/9x16/00-9x16/03-index.md

   - Patterns and Shifts in Tech

 #### Network-Attached Media
-  - File-sharing Approaches, Music Distribution, Content Management
+  - File-Sharing Approaches, Music Distribution, Content Management
   - Image Production Cycles, Time Compression and Feedback Systems
   - What does the Network want?
   - TikTok Takeover